-Plantar fasciitis is a condition that occurs when the ligament that joins your heel to the front of your foot (known as the plantar fascia) becomes inflamed or torn.
+Plantar fasciitis occurs when the thick, web-like ligament joining your heel to the front of your foot becomes inflamed and painful.

 Plantar fasciitis feels like a dull ache or sharp pain in the bottom of the foot near the heel.
-It is often is strongest after exercise or when you walk after an extended period of rest.
+It is often strongest after exercise, standing for a long period, or walking after an extended rest period.
+You may also find it challenging to go up and down the stairs due to heel stiffness.

 It’s most often described as an aching or burning sensation and can cause some swelling of the heel.

-- Anyone between the age of 40 to 70 is at a higher risk of developing it, with it being slightly more common in men.
+- Anyone between 40 and 70 is at a higher risk of developing it, especially if you lead an active lifestyle.

 - Being overweight or obese increases the pressure on this ligament, and sudden weight gain is especially likely to inflame it.

-- Long-distance runners, people in hospitality and other jobs that keep you on your feet and moving a lot are at increased risk.
+- Long-distance running and professions that keep you on your feet and moving a lot.

-- Pre-existing foot issues like flat-foot, high arches or Achilles issues all add an extra strain onto your foot and increase your chances of developing plantar fasciitis.
+- Pre-existing foot issues like flat foot, high arches or Achilles issues

 - Wearing shoes with little or no arch support or rigid stiff soles.

-Plantar Fasciitis and the pain it causes can come and go, and once you’ve had it, the chances of it recurring increase.
-However, there are several ways to treat and manage it to relieve the pain and speed up your healing, minimising the chances of recurrence.
+Fortunately, though, there are several ways to relieve the pain and speed up your healing, minimising the chances of recurrence.

 To help you out, we’ve outlined a few of those that are more successful.
 It’s important to note that in cases where the pain is constant or severe, it’s best to see your doctor.

 Seeking the assistance of a physiotherapist is often a great way to treat plantar fasciitis and the pain it causes.
-By going through targeted exercises and stretches which can then be practised at home, you can recover the ligament and surrounding muscles.
+They’ll be able to improve your mobility manually and recommend an exercise program for you to do at home.

 - Calf stretches